Chuo-ku Tourism Association Official Blog

 DSC_0818.jpg DSC_0857.jpg DSC_0875.jpg

-Ayako Okawa, the homeroom teacher, shows the sweet potatoes planted in May to the children, saying, "The sweet potato leaves and vines are growing so much."
-"Blue tomatoes, don't turn red early?"
-I can't eat it yet.
-And it's a little more."
-"Large cucumber, I found it here."
+Ayako Okawa, the teacher in charge of the sweet potatoes planted in May, shows the children that "sweet potato leaves and vines are growing so much."
+“Blue tomatoes, don’t they turn red soon?
+You can't eat it yet.
+"A little more, I found a big cucumber here."

 DSC_0826.jpg DSC_0828.jpg DSC_0860.jpg

-"Peaman, it's getting bigger.
-It's still a little bit more."
-"It's a baby corn" The children who enter the tall vegetables are feeling like a search squad.
+“Peyman, he’s getting bigger.
+It's a little more."
+"It's baby corn" The children entering the tall vegetables are feeling like an expedition.

 DSC_0846.jpg DSC_0914.jpg DSC_0925.jpg

-"Ginseng, dug~.
-I too.
-I, too.
-It's a great excitement.
-Each of them carried a lot of carrots to the kindergarten in a spar bag.
-"Let's count the number of carrots side by side."
-Emi Yoshizawa said, "Which carrot is big?"
+"The carrots were dug.
+Me too.
+Me too.
+Look at it!” he was very excited.
+Each person carried a lot of carrots to the kindergarten in a spar bag.
+"Let's count the number of carrots side by side," Mr. Emi Yoshizawa said, "Which carrots are bigger?"
 We all compared the length and thickness and chose the carrot champion.

-July 13 was a curry party day in which 5-year-olds were very active.
+July 13th was a curry party day for a 5-year-old child.

 DSC_0894.jpg DSC_0916.jpg DSC_0923.jpg

-The children carefully cut carrots, potatoes, and onions with the opposite hand holding the kitchen knife into "cat hands".
-He wasn't afraid to cut, so when I asked the children, he said he had practiced cutting vegetables using kitchen knives at home. .
-I'm convinced.
-I went to see where mothers are making curry in the elementary school home economics room, and the 5-year-olds seem happy with the simmering and the smell of curry roux.
-Curry pots were delivered to the nursery room of the 3-year-olds, and the 5-year-olds boasted that they had grown with a kitchen knife.
+Children carefully cut carrots, potatoes, and onions with the opposite hand holding a kitchen knife into "cat's hand".
+I asked the children because they didn't seem to be scared, and they said they practiced cutting vegetables at home using kitchen knives.
+I agree.
+I went to see where mothers are making curry in the elementary school home economics room, and the 5-year-olds are happy with the appearance of boiled gutsu and the smell of curry roux.
+Curry pots were delivered to the nursery room of the 3-year-old, and the 5-year-olds boasted that they had cut the vegetables they grew with a kitchen knife.

 DSC_0932.jpg DSC_0942.jpg DSC_0952.jpg

-When I asked Principal Shigeru Miki about his thoughts on Tsukiichien and Tomikawa-san, "Mr. Tomikawa's 20-year achievement for Tsukiichien is significant, and last year's cultural and lifelong learning from Chuo-ku was also involved in culture and lifelong learning.
+When asked Mr. Shigeru Miki about his thoughts on "Tsukuichien" and Mr. Tomikawa, he said, "Mr. Tomikawa's 20-year achievements in" Tsukiichien "are significant, and last year from Chuo-ku, people involved in culture and lifelong learning.
 Was awarded as a meritorious person.
-As Tsukishima Daiichi Elementary School, I am really grateful that Mr. Tomikawa has been able to use "Tsukiichien" for educational activities.
-I was able to confirm again that it is a plus for children's growth.
+As Tsukishima Daiichi Elementary School, I am truly grateful that Mr. Tomikawa has been able to utilize Tsukiichien for educational activities.
+"At each kindergarten and elementary school, cultivation and food education activities have been a plus for children's growth.
+I was able to confirm again.

 DSC_0964.jpg DSC_0948.jpg DSC_0953.jpg

-I was interviewed about the harvest of the third grade of elementary school.
-The children squeezed out more leaves in the cucumber field, saying, "Wow, I found a large cucumber!"
-"It's here too!"
+I was interviewed about the harvest of third grade elementary school students.
+The children cracked the leaves above the height in the cucumber field, saying, "Wow, I found a big cucumber!"
+“It’s here too!” and harvest each one.
 Weed removal is the most difficult task to promote the growth of crops in the field.
-The children go to the place they want and have a weed removal competition.
-When Mr. Yukiko Yamaji said, "Show weeds!", All of the classes shouted "O!"
-And raised their hands with weeds.
+Children go to the desired place and compete for weeds.
+When Dr. Yukiko Yamaji said, "Show me weeds!", All the classes shouted "Oh!"
+At the same time, and raised their hands with weeds.

 DSC_0967.jpg DSC_0980.jpg DSC_0994.jpg

-When deciding on a weed removal champion, the children's eyes are serious.
-After applauding the champion, he swore revenge and heard a voice saying, "I'll do my best to remove the next weed!"
-Mr. Ikuta put mini tomatoes in the open mouth.
+When deciding the champion of weed removal, the children's eyes are serious.
+After applauding the champion, he swore revenge and heard a voice saying, "I'll do my best to remove the next weeds!"
+Mr. Ikuta has a mini tomato put in the open mouth.
 "It's delicious.
 I love tomatoes.
 Sweet ~ "(It seems that it was a big service because the hands were dirty due to weeding.
 But sometimes this is an ant. ) In the field, I always express my gratitude and gratitude to Mr. Tomikawa.

 DSC_0832.jpg DSC_0835.jpg DSC_0841.jpg

-This is the first year's harvest.
-It is thrilling to enter a cucumber field like a jungle.
-"Well, I found a big cucumber!"
+This is a first-year harvest.
+It is thrilling to enter a jungle-like cucumber field.
+"Wow, I found a big cucumber!"
 "Wow, there's a bent cucumber!"
-"The cucumber's bitterness hurts!"
-Upon hearing that, Mr. Tomikawa said, "It's fresh enough to have thorns."
-To a freshman saying, "I like peppers," Tomikawa says, "Eggplants are so fruitful."
-For some reason, first-year students felt that many children were harvesting peppers.
-I don't like eggplants.
+"The cucumber igaga hurts!"
+Hearing that, Mr. Tomikawa said, "It's so fresh as thorns."
+Tomikawa says to the first grader, "I like peppers," "Eggs are so fruitful."
+For some reason, the first graders felt that there were many children harvesting peppers.
+Don't you like eggplant?

 DSC_0836.jpg DSC_0842.jpg DSC_0854.jpg

-Finally, Mr. Ikuta gave a cucumber "leaf quiz".
-Which is "energetic leaves", "illness leaves" or "withered leaves"?
-All first-year students answer this question correctly.
-I learned that the cause of the disease was udon flour disease and withering.
-The first grader thanked Ayaka Hirose, the teacher in charge, "Thank you very much, Mr. Tomikawa," and returned happily with the harvest.
+Finally, Mr. Ikuta presented a cucumber "leaf quiz".
+What are "energetic leaves", "illness leaves" and "illered leaves"?
+All first-year students are right on this issue.
+I learned that the cause of the disease is udon flour disease, and that it withered.
+The first grader thanked Ayaka Hirose, the teacher in charge, "Thank you Tomikawa, always," and returned happily with the harvest.

 DSC_0960.jpg DSC_0961.jpg DSC_0963.jpg

 Radio exercises started on July 21, when summer vacation began at Tsukishima Daiichi Park.
-After the radio exercises, the guardian of the "Monichien Garden Cooperator" opens the key of "Monichien" on a duty basis, and watering, weeding, and harvesting vegetables with the children and children.
+After radio exercises, the guardian of the "Monthly Garden Cooperator" opens the key of "Monthly Garden" on a duty system, watering, removing weeds, and harvesting vegetables with children and children.

 DSC_0970.jpg DSC_0973.jpg DSC_0981.jpg

 Even though the peppers are red, the children are delighted and excited.
-"Why do you turn red?"
-"It's a paprika.
-Let's go home and check it out.
-"After harvesting the peppers, if you leave them, they ripen ripe and turn red.
+"Why does it turn red?"
+"It's a paprika."
+Let's go home and find out.
+"After harvesting the peppers, if left unchecked, ripe ripe and turn red.
 It's different from paprika.
-Discovery at "Monichi-en" is one of the pleasures of summer vacation.
+Discovering at Tsukiichien is one of the pleasures of summer vacation.

-"Monichi-en" suffers not only pests and diseases, but also damage to rats, crows and wild birds.
-Each time, Mr. Tomikawa is protecting vegetables while sharing wisdom with the "Monichien Cooperation Volunteer" and taking measures.
-Seeing the smiles of the children is Tomikawa's energy, and the children also convey the feeling of "thank you" to Mr. Tomikawa, which fosters a sense of appreciation.
-Correspondents believe that the balance of reciprocity effects is really good, and that the presence of "Montsuki Ichien" will connect Tomikawa and children's and children's hearts throughout their lives.
+"Month Garden" is not only harmful to pests and diseases, but also to rats, crows and wild birds.
+Each time, Mr. Tomikawa protects vegetables while sharing wisdom with the "Tsukuichien Cooperation Volunteer" and taking measures.
+Seeing the children's smiles is the energy of Mr. Tomikawa, and the children also grow up by communicating their feelings of "Thank you" to Mr. Tomikawa.
+Correspondents believe that the balance of reciprocity effects is really good, and that the presence of Tsukiichien will connect Tomikawa and the hearts of children and children throughout their lives.

 (With the permission of Tsukishima Daiichi Elementary School and kindergarten, we photographed it.)